Cody-Nicholson96/Non-Tech/Critical_Thinking/fallacies.md

 > Bob has brewed whisky for 30 years and today he called today and said that alcohol education should be introduced to kids as young as five.
 With all those years in the industry, Bob must know what he is talking about.

-The initial constructionshows that this is valid:
+The initial construction shows that this is valid:

 ```
 P1) Bob says that alcohol education should be introduced to kids as young as 5